LaunchYourVibe

 Only touch-accessible on long press

-LaunchYourVibe C-14
+LAUNCHYOURVIBE C-14

 If users need a tooltip to use a feature, the feature needs better labeling.
 Tooltips are bonus context for experienced users: not a substitute for clear UI copy.
 And they don't exist on touch screens.